 - 1. The Exam Board will determine whether a student has passed the propaedeutic exam or the final exam 'with distinction' or 'with highest distinction'.
 If the student meets the conditions for either of the above distinctions, the distinction will be recorded on the diploma. - 2.
-The following conditions apply to these distinctions:

-- a. the weighted average of the results achieved by the student for all units of study corresponding to the propaedeutic or main phase must be at least: - 1° 8 for the distinction 'with distinction'; - 2° 9 for the distinction 'with highest distinction', and - b. the student has been awarded at least the following marks for all units of study corresponding to the propaedeutic or main phase: - 1° 7 or 'pass' for the distinction 'with distinction'; - 2° 8 or 'pass' for the distinction 'with highest distinction', and - c. the student has been granted exemption from less than half of the education programme in the propaedeutic or main phase, and - d. the Exam Board has never found the student quilty of fraud, and - e. for the distinctions for the propaedeutic exam of the programme that it has been obtained within 1 academic year. - f. for the distinctions for the final exam of the bachelor programme that the student has completed the programme in a maximum of 5 academic years. - g. for the distinctions for the final exam of the Ad-programme that the student has completed the programme in a maximum of 3 academic years. - 3.
-The conditions under paragraph 2.e., f. and g. apply to students who have started the propaedeutic or main phase of the programme from the academic year 2021-2022 and onwards. - 4.
-The number of credits applicable to the relevant unit of study applies as the weighting factor in calculating the average as referred to in paragraph 2(a).
-The results achieved for units of study marked on the basis of the 'pass' or 'fail' scale are not included in determining the average mark, nor are the units of study for which the student has received exemption.
+The following conditions apply to these distinctions: - a. the weighted average of the results achieved by the student for all units of study corresponding to the exam in question must be at least: - 1° 8,0 for the distinction 'with distinction'; - 2° 9,0 for the distinction 'with highest distinction', and - b. the student has been awarded at least the following marks for all units of study corresponding to the exam in question: - 1° 7,0 or 'pass' for the distinction 'with distinction'; - 2° 8,0 or 'pass' for the distinction 'with highest distinction', and - c. the student has been granted exemption from less than half of the education programme in the propaedeutic or main phase, and - d. the Exam Board has never found the student guilty of fraud, and - e. for the distinctions for the propaedeutic exam of the programme that it has been obtained within 1 academic year. - f. for the distinctions for the final exam of the bachelor programme that the student has completed the programme in a maximum of 5 academic years. - g. for the distinctions for the final exam of the Ad-programme that the student has completed the programme in a maximum of 3 academic years; - 3.
+In calculating the average as referred to in paragraph 2(a): - a. the number of credits applicable to the relevant unit of study applies as the weighting factor; and - b. the units of study for which the student has received exemption are not included in determining the average mark; and - c. the results achieved for units of study marked on the basis of the 'pass' or 'fail' scale or the 'satisfactory' or 'not satisfactory' scale are not included in determining the average mark. - 4.
+The conditions under paragraph 2.e., f. and g. apply to students who have started the propaedeutic phase (in the case of an associate degree programme: the first period with a study load of 60 credits) or main phase of the programme from the academic year 2021-2022 and onwards. - 5.
+In case of a programme (mainly of exclusively) assesses with qualifications good/ pass/ fail the conditions for distinction as intended in paragraph 2 under a and b are as follows: although the programme IDE assesses with good/ pass/ fail the third year results are taken as the basis for the distinction, as mentioned in article 5.4.2.